 Part A, Hospital Insurance, is the Medicare coverage that's premium-free for those who are fully insured with Social Security.
 Individuals over 65 who aren't insured with Social Security can pay a premium to get Part A.

 Generally, you need 40 work credits (each representing one calendar quarter of work) to be fully insured by Social Security.
 That represents about ten years' worth of work.

-To qualify based on your spouse's work record (or your ex-spouse's work record), your spouse must be at least 62.
+To qualify for Part A based on your spouse's work record (or your ex-spouse's work record), your spouse must be at least 62.
 Do you have a spouse who will have enough work credits by the time you turn 65?
 Check with Social Security to see if your spouse (or ex-spouse) will have enough credits.

-Paid-premium Medicare for those over 65 and older.
-Those over 65 who don't qualify through one of the above methods can get Part A or Part B by paying a premium.
+People over 65 who don't qualify through one of the above methods can get Part A by paying a premium.
 Note though, if you want to get Part A by paying a premium, you also have to pay for Part B. On the other hand, you can just get Part B if you want, by paying the Part B premium.

 How much are you looking at having to pay for Part A if you're not fully insured for Social Security?
 If you, or your spouse, has 30 to 39 work credits (instead of the 40 required to be fully insured by Social Security), the monthly premium for Part A is currently $278 per month.

-You need to earn only $1,160 to get one credit, and you can earn four credits per year.
+You need to earn only $1,640 to get one credit (in 2023), and you can earn four credits per year.
 Getting to 40 credits (or 30, even), can save you thousands of dollars in Medicare Part A costs over the years.
 Or, if your spouse is close to being fully insured for Social Security, he or she might be able to earn a few more work credits.

 Lastly, you can always appeal a Social Security denial.
 If you can get approved for disability benefits, you'll automatically be eligible for Medicare two years later or when you turn 65, whichever is earlier.